eclipse/kuksa.val/doc/KUKSA.val_server/usage.md

 ```

 Server demo certificates are located in [../kuksa_certificates](../kuksa_certificates) directory of git repo.
 Certificates from 'kuksa_certificates' are automatically copied to build directory, so invoking '_--cert-path=._' should be enough when demo certificates are used.
 For authorizing client, file 'jwt.key.pub' contains public key used to verify that JWT authorization token is valid.
-To generated different 'jwt.key.pub' file, see [KUKSA.VAL JWT authorization](./jwt.md) for more details.
+To generated different 'jwt.key.pub' file, see [KUKSA.val JWT authorization](./jwt.md) for more details.

 Default configuration shall provide both Web-Socket and GRPC API connectivity.